Beth Fezio, DNP, Dean

 - have earned an Associate’s Degree in Nursing with at least 60 transferable credit hours from a regionally accredited college or university.

 - have earned a minimum cumulative GPA of 2.75 from all colleges and universities attended.
-If a candidate’s GPA is below 2.75, the student may be admitted on a conditional basis as established by the guidelines of the RN to BSN Nursing Program.
-Please note that conditional acceptance is provided on a case-by-case and space-available basis.
+If a candidate’s GPA is below 2.75, the student may be admitted on a conditional basis on the recommendation of the Undergraduate Admissions Committee, based on criteria set by the Dean of the RN to BSN Nursing Program.
+Students who are admitted with conditional status must earn a minimum 2.00 SWU GPA for their first semester of enrollment at SWU.
+If the minimum cumulative SWU 2.00 GPA is not attained, the student will be administratively withdrawn from the RN to BSN Nursing Program with no semester of academic probation.

 - complete an application for admission.